-Ansible control host The Ansible control host is the host on which kayobe, kolla and kolla-ansible will be installed, and is typically where the cloud will be managed from.

-Seed host The seed host runs the bifrost deploy container and is used to provision the cloud hosts.
+- Ansible control host The Ansible control host is the host on which kayobe, kolla and kolla-ansible will be installed, and is typically where the cloud will be managed from. - Seed host The seed host runs the bifrost deploy container and is used to provision the cloud hosts.
 By default, container images are built on the seed.
-Typically the seed host is deployed as a VM but this is not mandatory.
+Typically the seed host is deployed as a VM but this is not mandatory. - Cloud hosts The cloud hosts run the OpenStack control plane, network, monitoring, storage, and virtualised compute services.
+Typically the cloud hosts run on bare metal but this is not mandatory.

-- Infrastructure VM hosts Infrastructure VMs (or Infra VMs) are virtual machines that may be deployed to provide supplementary infrastructure services.
-They may be for things like proxies or DNS servers that are dependencies of the Cloud hosts. - Cloud hosts The cloud hosts run the OpenStack control plane, network, monitoring, storage, and virtualised compute services.
-Typically the cloud hosts run on bare metal but this is not mandatory. - Bare metal compute hosts In a cloud providing bare metal compute services to tenants via ironic, these hosts will run the bare metal tenant workloads.
+Bare metal compute hosts In a cloud providing bare metal compute services to tenants via ironic, these hosts will run the bare metal tenant workloads.
 In a cloud with only virtualised compute this category of hosts does not exist.